-⑱We are not, however, teachers forever.
+We are not, however, teachers forever.
 We are overtaken very quickly.
-Members from Asian countries are very smart and there is so much more for us to learn from them.
-When the DPI World Assembly was held in Seoul, Korea in 2007, those who had received training through the Duskin program were invited to the Assembly.
+Members from Asian countries are very smart, so there is much more for us to learn from them.
+When the DPI World Assembly was held in Seoul, Korea, in 2007, those who had received training through the Duskin program were invited to the Assembly.
 There, they talked about creating a network of Asia’s IL centers born from Duskin.
 I wish I could say “born from Mainstream Association,” but actually it was Mr. Shafiq’s initiative.
-Currently this network is active under the name of “Kokorozashi Network.”
+This network currently is active under the name of “Kokorozashi Network”, which means will or intention in Japanese.
 In one of their activities, for example, they went to Cambodia and organized a seminar and an event called “TRY” to promote independence.
 As they became active in various countries, the network became more developed.
-The word “network” may sound exaggerating, but come to think of it, it is simply a gathering like a circle of friends or for supporting each other as good friends.
+The word “network” may sound exaggerated, but come to think of it, it is simply a gathering like a circle of friends that support each other.
 It’s a casual network, something like a big family.

-Ms. Kuroda: ⑲This is indeed wonderful, a miracle-like case, but was this possible because it was Mainstream and Milestone, or is this kind of network possible for other organizations as well, or does another already exist, and what are the issues?
-I would like Ms. Nagata to give us a comment on these points referring to generalities.
+Kuroda/ This is indeed wonderful, miracle-like case, but was this possible because it was Mainstream and Milestone, or is this kind of network possible for other organizations as well, or does another already exist, and what are the issues?
+I would like Ms. Nagata to comment on these points, referring to generalizations.

-Ms. Nagata: ⑳About the question of if any organization can do the same.
-Well, I think the probability is fifty-fifty.
-What is needed for the creation of a network?
-The two gentlemen spoke very interestingly, but I listened to them very carefully to grasp what lies behind their stories.
-The first is People, of course, then Funds and Technology.
+Nagata/ About the question of if any organization can do the same and bring the same effect, well I think the probability is fifty-fifty.
+What is needed for the creation of an effective and meaningful network?
+The two gentlemen covered very interesting stories, but I listened to them very carefully to grasp what lies behind their stories.
+The first asset is People (human resources), of course, followed by Funds and Technology.
 As for people, individuals with leadership, such as Mr. Kadota and Mr. Shafiq, are needed.
-Otherwise the network won’t continue.
-Second is the money, which, surprisingly, tends to be forgotten.
-Networks may sound free of charge, but they need funds.
-Without a mechanism to raise funds, it is difficult to continue them.
-Second is the money, which, surprisingly, tends to be forgotten.
-Networks sound as if they’re free of charge, but they need funds.
-Without a mechanism to raise funds, it is difficult to continue them.
-Third is the technology such as electric wheelchairs as mentioned earlier.
+Otherwise the network will not continue.
+Second is the money (financial resources), which, surprisingly, tends to be ignored and not noted.
+Networks may sound like a free of charge item, but they need funds.
+Without a mechanism to raise funds, it is difficult to sustain continue networking and activities.
+Third is technology, such as electric wheelchairs, as mentioned earlier.
 Japan needs to provide technical information.
-With the backing of “people,” “money” and “technology,” networks will be successful to some extent.
+With the backing of “people,” “money” and “technology,” networks will be successful to an extent.
 Pakistan, however, is a large country with twice the population of Japan.
-Many ethnic groups live in the country and they are something like supranational entities, so to speak.
+Many ethnic groups live in the country, and they are somewhat like independent entities, so to speak.

-There are some impressive Pakistani disability leaders, including Mr. Shafiq here, but I feel there are still too few people who have leadership skills.
+There are some impressive Pakistani disability leaders, including Mr. Shafiq, here, but I feel there are still too few people who have leadership skills.
 The very first requirement is leadership, and without leadership, the network will not succeed.
-Mr. Shafiq is good at bringing in money by using networks, but networks cost money.
-Say you attend a conference in Japan, the conference is finished, the money may or may not be available, and you don’t know when you’ll meet next.
+Mr. Shafiq is good at mobilizing financial and other resources by using networks, but just maintaining networks also cost money.
+Say you attend a conference in Japan, the conference finishes, but the money may or may not be available, and you do not know when you will meet again.
 This is not good at all.
-In next sessions, there will be presentations by persons who may possibly be able to provide financial support.
+In the next sessions of this Forum, there will be presentations by persons who may possibly be able to provide financial support, so I wish good luck for Shafiq-san.